azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
 <p align="center">Right after the TV reports that Haruhiko is getting married, his fiancé turns up on Akihiko's doorstep, begging him to marry her instead!
-As if things weren't complicated enough, Akihiko also turns up and it seems that it's an arranged marriage and he doe. </p>
+As if things weren't complicated enough, Akihiko also turns up and it seems that it's an arranged marriage and he doe</p>
 </td>
 </tr>
 </table>